kexuelou/WAWS-Scripts/README.md

 ##WebApp Migration Validation
 Currently we don’t support migrating subscriptions in this state.
-  	• The site “foo” is in resource group “Rg1”
+• The site “foo” is in resource group "Rg1"
-  	• The site is hosted in Server Farm “bar”
+• The site is hosted in Server Farm "bar"
-  	• Server Farm “bar” is in resource group “Rg2”
+• Server Farm “bar” is in resource group "Rg2"

 In order for the customer to migrate their subscription they’ll need to move their site to the same resource group as the server farm the site is hosted in. https://azure.microsoft.com/en-us/documentation/articles/resource-group-move-resources